 Finding an effective and comfortable mattress encasement can be a challenging task.
 We’ll outline the top factors to consider when purchasing a bed bug mattress encasement, including some tips for identifying and preventing an infestation.
 We’ll also examine the materials, performance, and pricing of some of the best bed bug mattress covers available today.

-The Layla Full Encasement Mattress Protector is made using 140 gsm polyester and a waterproof polyurethane membrane.
+The Layla Full Encasement Mattress Protector is an affordable model made using 140 gsm polyester and a waterproof polyurethane membrane.
 The material is stain-resistant and designed to protect against bed bugs, dust mites, liquids, and other substances.

 Despite the high level of protection, the polyester fabric is stretchy, breathable, and designed to make minimal noise.
 The Layla Full Encasement Mattress Protector can fit mattresses with a profile of up to 14 inches, and it is available in all six standard mattress sizes.